italia/spid-saml-check/README.md

 $ docker run -t -i -p 8080:8080 spid-saml-check
 ```

+## How to use it as a *SPID Validator*

+The Node.js application spid-validator, if invoked as a web application *as is*, provides "basic", formal validation of a Service Provider's SAML metadata.

+In order to unleash the **full** set of SPID compliance tests (the proper *SPID Validator*), retrieve the metadata of *SPID Validator* at http://localhost:8080/metadata.xml and configure it on as a new Identity Provider (IdP) under your Service Provider (SP) implementation.

+When used in this fashion, the *SPID Validator* can be invoked as an IdP from your SP, listing 300+ individual controls, divided into 7 families:
+ * 4 families for the formal validation of the SP **metadata** (already described);
+ * 3 families for the formal validation of the SP's SAML **request**;
+ * 1 family (111 controls) for *interactively* validating the SP behaviour to SAML **response**s from IdP's.

+To use the *SPID Validator* the AuthnRequest are thus sent from your SP, loggin in to Validator with following credentials:

+   Username: validator

+   Password: validator

-## Usage
+### Usage ###

-- copy spid-saml-check metadata to the SP you want to test with.
+- copy spid-validator metadata to the SP you want to test with.
-  spid-saml-check metadata can be downloaded at: [http://localhost:8080/metadata.xml](http://localhost:8080/metadata.xml)
+  spid-validator can be downloaded at: [http://localhost:8080/metadata.xml](http://localhost:8080/metadata.xml)
   ````
   wget http://localhost:8080/metadata.xml -O /path/to/your/sp/metadata/folder/spid-saml-check-metadata.xml
   ````